builders-blueprint-series/from-coder-to-engineer/front/chapter-format.md

 ## Conclusion

 ### Simple paragraph that comes back to testing.
-Two sentences for summary, transition, go to next steps.
+Two sentences for summary, transition, go to next steps